Abdaishere/Abdaishere/README.md

 ### About Me 🎮

 - 🎓 Computer Science graduate from Cairo University
-- 🎯 Currently exploring full-stack development
+- 🎯 Currently exploring front-end development
-- 🌟 Passionate about distributed systems, game development, and building things that matter
+- 🌟 Passionate about distributed systems, web development, and building things that matter

 ### Tech Stack 💻